miklevin/MikeLev.in/index.md

 between generational seismic shifts.
 And don't wait for a savior.
 Christ, Marx, Woo and Wei won't lead us to a perfect day.
 But I can play my tiny little part to try to woo you.
 I'm a wooer.
 Woo hoo!
 Can I lead them to vim?
-Yeah, just follow the [DrinkMe](/drinkme) script and teach them to journal in a way that can never be snatched away, like Toto from Dorothy.
+Yeah, just follow the yellow brick...
+I mean run the [DrinkMe](/drinkme) script.
+It starts with JupyterLab, but sets the stage for journaling in vim&#151;the end game here.

 Users of vim and the 1976 vi text editor it's based on... and users of the new (a.k.a. neo) version called NeoVim are less common than those who have chosen